Cooper Hamilton

-Cooper Hamilton (born 24 September 2003) is an Australian rules footballer who currently plays for the Carlton Football Club in the Victorian Football League (VFL).
+Cooper Hamilton (born 24 September 2003) is an Australian rules footballer who currently plays for the Southport Sharks in the Victorian Football League (VFL).
 He previously played for the Greater Western Sydney Giants in the Australian Football League (AFL).

 Career

 Hamilton played with the Bendigo Pioneers in the NAB League and the Colbinabbin Football Club in the Heathcote District Football League (HDFL) before being drafted to the Giants with pick 13 in the 2022 rookie draft.
 During the 2022 pre-season, Hamilton broke the club's two-kilometre time trial record.